PSFC-HEDP/cps-analysis/README.md

  You will be prompted to click on the plot to select the diameter limits.
  Each time you click, it will place a new point on the plot.
- To use diagonal diameter cuts, you'll want to click from left to right, drawing a line either above or below the signal region.
+ To use diagonal diameter cuts, you’ll want to click from left to right, drawing a line either above or below the signal region.
  Once you get to the right end, start clicking from the left again to place the limit on the other side.
- Pay attention to how the lines appear to make sure it's understanding you correctly.
+ Pay attention to how the lines appear to make sure it’s understanding you correctly.
  As before, you can right-click at any point to undo an action.
  Close the plot when the diameter cuts are satisfactory.